Hive-Academy/Anubis-MCP/src/task-workflow/domains/init-rules/templates/workflow-protocol-xml.md

 ╠═══════════════════════════════════════════════╣     ╠═══════════════════════════════════════════════╣
 ║ ❌ NEVER implement/modify code                ║     ║ ❌ NEVER implement/modify code                ║
 ║ ❌ NEVER create files or directories          ║     ║ ❌ NEVER create files or directories          ║
-║ ❌ NEVER run file modification commands       ║     ║ ❌ NEVER make system modifications            ║
+║ ✅ MAY run terminal commands (e.g., git, analysis) ║     ║ ✅ DO research and documentation only         ║
 ║                                               ║     ║                                               ║
-║ ✅ DO strategic analysis only                 ║     ║ ✅ DO research and documentation only         ║
+║ ✅ DO strategic analysis only                 ║     ║ ✅ DO provide findings and recommendations    ║
-║ ✅ DO delegate implementation                 ║     ║ ✅ DO provide findings and recommendations    ║
+║ ✅ DO delegate implementation                 ║     ║ ✅ DO use read-only commands for analysis     ║
 ║ ✅ DO create specifications                   ║     ║ ✅ DO use read-only commands for analysis     ║
 ╚═══════════════════════════════════════════════╝     ╚═══════════════════════════════════════════════╝